Who Should Install This Hotfix?

 - Select the hosts you wish to apply the hotfix to, and then click Next.

-- If customers selected to automatically perform the post-update tasks, the XenCenter controlled upgrade process reboots each host sequentially starting with the Pool Master, where possible VMs will be migrated to other running hosts to avoid VM downtime.
+Note: The XenCenter controlled upgrade process reboots each host sequentially starting with the Pool Master, where possible VMs will be migrated to other running hosts to avoid VM downtime.
 When the Pool Master is being rebooted, XenCenter will be unable to monitor the pool.

-Installing the update using the xe Command Line Interface
+Installing the update using the off-host CLI

 - Extract the xsupdate file from the zip.